 Students will complete the following six taught modules along with a dissertation, which consists of an independent piece of research.
-Placement style dissertations are offered in external settings so that students, who choose to, are able to build experience in the type of settings in which they might later find employment.
+Partnership- style dissertations are offered in external settings so that students, who choose to, can build experience in the type of settings in which they might later find employment.

 Equips the student with the qualitative and quantitative research skills necessary to undertake masters level research.

 Explores the impact of biopsychosocial factors in health